nokia/network-as-code-py/README.md

 This means that for new bugs fixed and features implemented, there should be matching test cases written.

-Tests split into `tests` which are test cases against mocks and intended to work offline and without need to actually connect to an external system.
+Main chunk of tests are located under `tests` and are run against mocks and intended to work offline and without need to actually connect to an external system.
 We also have `integration-tests` which use a development version of the APIs to track compatibility.
 Both test suites are run in CI/CD and failures are considered blocking.

 Test cases should be added to as part of regular development activity and old test cases should be kept up-to-date.